Youssef-obr/Youssef-obr/README.md

 # Hi, I’m a first-year engineering student at IMT Atlantique 👋

-I’m interested in **Machine Learning, applied mathematics, optimization, and modeling**, with a focus on building rigorous prototypes and simulation-based projects.
+I’m interested in **Machine Learning, applied mathematics, optimization, and modeling**.
-Below are selected projects developed in **Python**.
+Below are selected projects developed mainly in **Python**.

 ---